Ah, Moult-Lightly, I’ve been expecting you!’… A 1960’s themed Bond-spoof-murder-mystery that’s guaranteed to leave you both shaken and stirred!

-Read through’/ auditions for our Feburary Murder Mystery play “Panto Can Be Murder” will take place on Weds 12th & 19th October.
+Read through’/ auditions for our February Murder Mystery play “Panto Can Be Murder” will take place on Weds 12th & 19th September.

 8.30 Edward Hall, Victoria Halls,